KNIGHTS OF COLUMBUS VALLE DE ORO COUNCIL 9332

 Picture

-O Lord Jesus Christ, Supreme Pastor of Your church, we thank you for the ministry of Pope Francis and the selfless care with which he has led us as Successor of Peter, and your Vicar on earth.
+O Lord Jesus Christ, Supreme Pastor of Your church, we thank you for the ministry of Pope Leo XIV and the selfless care with which he will lead us as Successor of Peter, and your Vicar on earth.

 Good Shepherd, who founded Your Church on the rock of Peter's faith and have never left Your flock untended; look with love upon us now, and sustain Your Church in faith, hope, and charity.

-Grant, Lord Jesus, in Your boundless love for us, blessings on our Pope Francis and Your Church.
+Grant, Lord Jesus, in Your boundless love for us, blessings on our Pope Lei XIV and Your Church.
 May he please You by his holiness and lead us faithfully to You, who are the same yesterday, today, and forever.
 Amen

 Picture